-- 7. At the outset of the hearing the Chair of the Panel shall identify the issues to be determined, the persons entitled to attend the hearing and the documents supplied to the Panel.
-They will also ask the student to confirm that they have understood the procedures and have no concerns with regard to procedure. - 8.
-The Chair will then outline the case against the student, before inviting witnesses to give evidence.
-Members of the Panel may question witnesses directly and the student, or his or her 'friend', may question the witnesses through the Chair. - 9.
-The Chair shall then invite the student, or his or her 'friend', to respond.
+- 9. At the outset of the hearing, the Chair of the Panel shall identify the issues to be determined, the persons entitled to attend the hearing and the documents supplied to the Panel.
+They will also ask the reported student to confirm that they have understood the procedures and have no concerns with regard to procedure.
+In addition, they will advise the student that all those involved in the hearing are expected to conduct themselves in an appropriate manner and that they are empowered to suspend the hearing in exceptional circumstances. - 10.
+The Chair will then outline the case against the reported student, before inviting witnesses to give evidence.
+Members of the Panel may question witnesses directly and the reported student may question the witnesses through the Chair.
+Recorded evidence secured from a reporting student, in a case of alleged harassment, will also be played back at this point. - 11.
+The Chair shall then invite the reported student to respond.
 The Chair and other members of the Panel may question the student on the statement and/or the documentary evidence.
-Witnesses may question the student through the Chair. - 10.
-At the conclusion, the Chair shall offer the student the opportunity of making a closing statement (which should not introduce new evidence), once the witnesses have left, before the Panel considers its decision in private.
-In all cases, the student shall have a right to make a final statement to the Panel before it considers its decision, including any mitigating circumstances or factors that they believe should be taken into account. - 11.
-In addition to the complete range of penalties available at Stage Two, the Panel may impose any or all of the following penalties: - suspension from the University, for a maximum period of one academic session; - expulsion from the University (actual or suspended).
+Witnesses may question the student through the Chair. - 12.
+At the conclusion, the Chair shall invite the reported student to make a closing statement (which should not introduce new evidence), once the witnesses have left, before the Panel considers its decision in private.
+This can include any mitigating circumstances or factors that they believe should be taken into account. - 13.
+In addition to the complete range of penalties available at Stage Two, the Panel may impose any or all of the following penalties: - suspension from the University, for a period of time to be determined by the Panel. - expulsion from the University (actual or suspended).

-A student's previous disciplinary record may be taken into account when determining the penalty, but the Chair and the Academic Standards Officer will withhold it from the Panel until a decision has been taken as to whether not an offence has been committed.
+The default penalty at Stage Three will be expulsion, with scope for reduction to suspended expulsion or suspension if there are mitigating circumstances.
+A student's previous disciplinary record may be taken into account when determining the penalty, but the Chair and the Academic Standards Officer (or nominee) will withhold it from the Panel until a decision has been taken as to whether not an offence has been committed.